It’s not easy to repeat as Super Bowl champs. The New England Patriots doing so various occasions makes it seem like it’s normal … but it’s not.

 The LSU stud is a name you’ll see a lot on KC mock drafts.
 Sure, he’s getting outshined by the most-likely No. 1 pick, in his teammate, Joe Burrow.
 Still, his talent is undeniable which is why many think he’ll go in the first round and to none other than the KC Chiefs.

 But why?
 Why would the Chiefs potentially pass on a Dobbins or a Clyde Edwards-Helaire?
 Well, they have three corners on the way out.
 The need to fill this position is real.
 It isn’t just a growth thing, or find something a bit better to really shore up the defense … No. the cornerback position could end up as a glaring hole if they don’t fill it with some top talent.
 I have a feeling they will take a star corner in the first round and perhaps another in the 5th or sixth-round like Veach added last year.
 Bashaud Breeland, Morris Claiborne, and Kendall Fuller are all leaving as free agents.
 So, don’t be surprised if the Chiefs take one of these three players in the 1st round.

 Another possibility is DL.
 I don’t think it is as likely, a lot of experts are hot on the idea of A.J.
 Epenesa, the star EDGE out of Iowa heading over to KC.
 Although the need isn’t as prevalent up front, as it is in the secondary, they could use an injection of youth and talent.
 Epenesa is an ideal candidate to help give the Kansas City defensive line a significant boost.
 His versatility will help them put pressure on opposing QBs, and close gaps on running backs to up their Run D stats.

 Sure, they are talking about Dobbins and some other offensive weapons … but the Chiefs’ needs are on the other side of the ball.

-- Why the Kansas City Chiefs offense should improve in 2020 - Arrowhead Addict
+- What should the Kansas City Chiefs expect from Khalen Saunders in year two? - Arrowhead Addict